 Medications to discuss with your doctors:

-There are several medications your doctor can use to slow down your output if diet changes do slow down the output.
+There are several medications your doctor can use to slow down your output if diet changes do not slow down the output.
 Anti-diarrheals, Proton pump inhibitors, H2 blockers, and more.

 These resources every ileostomate should have in their toolbox for preventing and treating HOS.